raspberrypi/documentation/usage/camera/raspicam/raspivid.md

-# Raspivid
+# raspivid

-`Raspivid` is the command line tool for capturing video with a Raspberry Pi camera module.
+`raspivid` is the command line tool for capturing video with a Raspberry Pi camera module.

 ## Basic usage of raspivid